megawubs/trakt-api-wrapper/_posts/2015-06-02-installation.md

 ### Access the code

 Now, you need a way to be able to use the API wrapper.
 This can be done fairly easy.
-Create a folder `src` in your directory and add an index.php file in it and paste the following code inside:
+Create the folder `src` in your directory and add an index.php file in it and paste the following code inside:

 ```PHP